sohamkorade/chess_engine/blog.md

 - main bug was that the `zobrist_init` function was not called at the start of the game, so the hash was same for all positions.
 Hours of debugging and it was just a single line of code!
 LOL!!
 - removed unnecessary include in `main.cpp` and also in Makefile
 - separated out `get_move_if_legal` from `make_move_if_legal`, it was required elsewhere

+### evening
+- I let my brother play against the engine, and he won!
+But found a bug in the endgame.
+- FEN: 5rk1/2RR1p1p/2p3p1/8/8/p3PK1P/2r3P1/8 w - - 0 28
+- Rxf7?? was played, a big blunder!
+Gotta figure out why.
+- fixed gui bug when the board is flipped